aadityabhatia/preseed/README.md

 ## Configuration File

-- `PORT`: HTTP port to serve the preseed configuration
 - `TIMEZONE`: See `/usr/share/zoneinfo/` for valid values.
 - `PACKAGE_DESKTOP_ENV`: Package containing the desktop environment
 - `PACKAGES_ADDITIONAL`: List of additional packages to be installed; can be an array, a space-separated string, or an array of space-separated strings